 Every request contains an 8-bit major opcode and a 16-bit length field expressed in units of four bytes.
 Every request consists of four bytes of a header (containing the major opcode, the length field, and a data byte) followed by zero or more additional bytes of data.
 The length field defines the total length of the request, including the header.
 The length field in a request must equal the minimum length required to contain the request.
 If the specified length is smaller or larger than the required length, an error is generated.
-Unused bytes in a request are not required to be zero.
-Major opcodes 128 through 255 are reserved for extensions.
-Extensions are intended to contain multiple requests, so extension requests typically have an additional minor opcode encoded in the second data byte in the request header.
+Unused bytes in a request are not required to contain multiple requests, so extension requests typically have an additional minor opcode encoded in the second data byte in the request header.
 However, the placement and interpretation of this minor opcode and of all other fields in extension requests are not defined by the core protocol.
 Every request on a given connection is implicitly assigned a sequence number, starting with one, that is used in replies, errors, and events.